-Speech by DPM Tharman Shanmugaratnam at the Opening Ceremony of Industrial Transformation Asia Pacific 2018 on 16 October 2018.
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the Opening Ceremony of Industrial Transformation Asia Pacific 2018 on 16 October 2018.

 Your Excellency, Airlangga Hartarto, Minister of Industry, Indonesia

 Your Excellency, Dr Ulrich Sante, Ambassador of the Federal Republic of Germany to Singapore